Omega0x013/dsc/README.md

 #### :information_source: Outline

-The parkour section is relatively obvious in its structure.
-The easiest route is to stick to the right hand side of the station, then detour to collect the chest, rather than attempting the underside jump, especially with newbies in the mix.
-Understand my poor markup skills, I'm not a graphic designer.
+Go to the right and stick to that side until you are opposite the secret chest.
+Detour for it and then continue on.

 #### :guard: Gear

 ---

-### Rapture
+### Descent

 ![Map rapture](./images/maps/rapture.png)